 However some of the tabs, such as Planner, remain isolated within Teams and are not accessible from their parent application.
 For example, if the systems engineers add a Planner tab to plan out their monthly security updates, they get a subset of the Planner functionality alongside their Teams channel, but no visibility of that plan from the Planner website itself.
 Microsoft has acknowledged this less-than-ideal user experience during the preview stage of Teams, and hopes to improve it in the future.

 Channels can be configured with connectors.
 Connectors allow a channel to be connected to services such as Twitter, Trello, Jira, GitHub, RSS, webhooks, and dozens more.

 To test this functionality I added an RSS feed for a busy subreddit, a Google Analytics daily report, and Pingdom alerts for the websites that I monitor.

 The channel sees notifications for each new connector that's been added, and the first of my daily reports from Google Analytics has already appeared.

 Speaking of channels and notifications, the user interface for Teams is actually very good.
 Both the desktop and web UI are identical.
-They’re similar to Slack, with the list of Teams and channels visible on the left, and the message stream occupying most of the space.
-There’s a few oddities, for example the amount of empty space on either side of the messages, and the time stamps floating way off to the right on their own.
+They're similar to Slack, with the list of Teams and channels visible on the left, and the message stream occupying most of the space.

 Microsoft Teams comes with other features that some people will love, and others will think are a bit silly.
 There's all the usual social network features like threaded conversations, @replies/mentions, direct messages (private chats), and an impressive library of customizable graphics.